 Table 4-15 shows the forecast of new dwelling units and land need by type.
 The historical residential mix was 73% single-family, 18% manufactured (mobile home), and 9% multiple family.
 The needs analysis forecasts a higher level of multifamily housing production and shifts the housing split to 80% single-family types [including manufactured homes] and 20% multifamily types for residents.
-Rockaway Beach already allows for relatively high density housing; development on small lots, typically 5,000 square feet for single-family dwellings, 3,500 square feet for duplexes, and 1,750 square feet per unit for multifamily dwellings.
+Rockaway Beach already allows for relatively high density housing; development on small lots, typically 5,000 square feet for single-family dwellings.
 The needs analysis also forecasts increasing densities for all types of housing.
 These increases are based on national, state, and regional trends of building on smaller lots and increased need for multifamily housing.